BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 validator does not send a `rebond` transaction while in `unbonding` mode, it will take two weeks for the state transition to complete.
 - `unbonded`: Validator is not in the active set, and therefore not signing blocks.
 Unbonded validators cannot be slashed, but do not earn any rewards from their operation.
-It is still possible to delegate EVMOS to this validator.
+It is still possible to delegateButane to this validator.
 Un-delegating from an `unbonded` validator is immediate.

 Delegators have the same state as their validator.

 :::warning
-Delegations are not necessarily bonded.
-EVMOS can be delegated and bonded, delegated and unbonding, delegated and unbonded, or liquid.
+Delegations are not necessarily bonded.Butane can be delegated and bonded, delegated and unbonding, delegated and unbonded, or liquid.
 :::